The Advantages of 3D printing in 2021

 3D printing uses a type of technology called additive manufacturing, while CNC machining is a form of subtractive manufacturing.

-Today, 3D printing is very widespread.
-This is chiefly due to its cost-savings, speed and availability; 3D printers are widely available in both small and large sizes.
-3D printers allow for direct printing of a finished product straight from a computer model.
-And while it is very unlikely to replace CNC machines and other traditional manufacturing methods, it may yet become a staple in most small and medium businesses.
-3D Printers will also serve immensely well in rapid prototyping, and understanding its advantages will allow many product designers to make better selections when contemplating which manufacturing procedure is best-suited to their needs.
+Today, 3D printing is very prevalent.
+This is chiefly due to its cost-savings, speed, and availability; 3D printers are widely available in both small and large sizes.
+3D printers allow direct printing of a finished product straight from a computer model.
+And while it is doubtful to replace CNC machines and other traditional manufacturing methods, it may become a staple in most small and medium businesses.
+Rapid prototyping will greatly benefit from 3D printers, enabling product designers to make better selections when determining the most suitable manufacturing procedure for their needs.
+Understanding the advantages of 3D printing plays a crucial role in this decision-making process.

 1. Speed

-The speed at which additive manufacturing can produce end-use parts is often far superior when compared to traditional machining techniques.
-In only a matter of hours, products designs can be transformed from ordinary digital models to real life tangible products by simply printing a 3D CAD model.
+The speed at which additive manufacturing can produce end-use parts is often far superior to traditional machining techniques.
+In only a matter of hours, simply imputting a 3D CAD model can transform the product’s designs from ordinary digital models to real-life tangible products.

-Where traditional machining will deliver a prototype in days or weeks at times, 3D printing will deliver prototype and physical iterations in a matter of hours.
+Where traditional machining will deliver a prototype in days or weeks at times, 3D printing will deliver prototypes and physical iterations in hours.
 The extensive benefits of the speed of additive manufacturing are mostly felt when producing functional low-mid volume quantities.
-The speed of 3D printing thus offers reasonable time-savings, allowing for rapid prototyping and design evaluation in a matter of hours.
+The speed of 3D printing thus offers reasonable time-savings, allowing for rapid prototyping and design evaluation in hours.

 2. Cost

 Additive manufacturing techniques are generally more affordable than conventional machining and production processes.
-Production costs typically include material, labor and operational overheads.
-Because most 3D printers consume about the same amount of energy as laptops, the operational cost for additive manufacturing is relatively lower.
-Also, most 3D printing jobs will require no assembly as the part is usually printed as a single unit.
-This consequently reduces the labor cost that will be incurred for assembly.
-When working with 3D printers, there is no real labor associated with the production.
-Asides from the need for an expert post-production, the labor overheads for 3D printing when compared to traditional machining where experts and skilled machinists are required is almost zero.
+Production costs typically include material, labor, and operational overheads.
+Because most 3D printers consume about the same energy as laptops, the operational cost for additive manufacturing is relatively lower.
+Furthermore, in most 3D printing jobs, assembly is unnecessary as the part is typically printed as a unified unit.
+This leads to a significant reduction in labor costs associated with assembly.
+When utilizing 3D printers, the production process requires minimal labor.
+Apart from needing for an expert to handle post-production tasks, 3D printing has minimal labor overhead compared to traditional machining, which usually relies on skilled machinists and experts.

 For small and mid-scale production, 3D printing should remain the more cost-effective approach.
-However, as the volume increases, traditional machining will be most cost-effective in the long run.
+However, as the volume increases, traditional machining emerges as the most cost-effective option in the long run.

 3. Risk

-Depending on what you plan to manufacture, prototypes can be very expensive to obtain.
+Prototypes can be very costly to obtain, depending on what you plan to manufacture.
 Traditionally, prototypes will cost both time and money to produce.
-Conventional manufacturing may require dies, tooling and molds to be prepared and a slight deviation from specifications may have large, painstaking financial impacts.
+Conventional manufacturing necessitates the preparation of dies, tooling, and molds, and even a slight deviation from specifications can result in significant and painstaking financial impacts.
 3D printing helps to mitigate the risk of developing faulty prototypes and offers immediate hands-on design iteration and evaluation.
-The ability to print prototypes and evaluate their suitability before mass manufacture cannot be overemphasized and 3D printing is one of the most feasible techniques for rapid prototyping and risk mitigation.
+We must emphasize the importance of being able to print prototypes and assess their suitability before proceeding with mass manufacturing.
+3D printing is one of the most viable rapid prototyping and risk mitigation techniques.

 4. Freedom to design

 The limitations to 3D printing such as minimum size features are far less significant when compared to those around traditional machining.
 When using conventional methods, issues in producing parts with complex geometries often arise.
-Oftentimes, there would be complaints about shaping, tool access, draft angles and undercuts.
-In 3D printing however, the final part is produced from the ground-up, one layer at a time.
-What this means is that designers have unrestricted freedom to design, with the confidence that the final part will be achieved and output to perfection.
-Parts with very complex geometries can be created digitally and sent to a 3D printer for output without worrying about loss of functionality, aesthetics or ergonomics.
+Frequently, there would be complaints about shaping, tool access, draft angles, and undercuts.
+In 3D printing, however, the final part is built from the ground-up, layer by layer.
+This grants designers unrestricted freedom to create with the assurance that the final part will be achieved and output flawlessly.
+Complex geometries can be digitally designed and sent to a 3D printer for production without concerns about compromising functionality, aesthetics, or ergonomics.

 5. Sustainability and Accessibility

 3D printing and other additive manufacturing processes are highly sustainable and will minimize material waste to the barest minimum.
 While subtractive technologies such as CNC machining remove a part of the material to obtain the final part, 3D printing builds the part of the ground-up.
 3D printing therefore, only utilizes the exact amount of materials required for the part.
-Most additive manufacturing processes also re-use raw materials and recycle them for the production of more than one build.
+Most additive manufacturing processes also re-use raw materials and recycle them to produce more than one build.

 3D printers are also very widely available.
-Having been around for 30 years, the technology has been revolutionized and multiple models of 3D printers are now available for purchase at diverse price ranges.
+After being around for 30 years, the technology has revolutionized, resulting in the availability of multiple models of 3D printers for purchase at diverse price ranges.
 Today, depending on the size and functionality, you too can own a 3D printer at a significantly lesser cost compared to owning a traditional production equipment

 6. Single-step manufacture

-Product designers strive to avoid producing products with multiple parts.
+Product designers strive only to produce products with one part.
 One of the biggest advantages of 3D printing is its one-step manufacturing.
-This allows manufacturing to be completed at a single go, avoiding the need for part assembly.
-As soon as the design is concluded, the CAD file is pushed to the 3D printer which then prints the final design in a number of hours.
+This enables the completion of manufacturing in a single operation, eliminating the need for part assembly.
+Once the design is finalized, the CAD file is sent to the 3D printer, which prints the final design within a few hours.

 Single-step manufacture greatly trims costs and reduces the dependence on a number of manufacturing processes such as welding or machining.
 In some cases, having a single product may guarantee that the final product is stronger than one that is welded or joined at numerous points.